Gurmant Grewal: Immigration Bond Bill (C-284)

-Grewal had introduced a Bill C-284 to allow a bond to be posted to secure visitor's visa, his Bill passed the vote in the House and was referred to Immigration committee in March 2005.
-On April 6, 2005, the Minister of Citizenship and Immigration, Joe Volpe, asked the parliamentary Ethics Commissioner and Royal Canadian Mounted Police (RCMP) to investigate Grewal following his voluntary statement given to a parliamentary committee.
+Grewal had introduced a Bill C-284 to allow a bond to be posted to secure a visitor's visa, his bill passed the vote in the House and was referred to the Immigration Committee in March 2005.
+On 6 April 2005, the Minister of Citizenship and Immigration, Joe Volpe, asked the parliamentary Ethics Commissioner and Royal Canadian Mounted Police (RCMP) to investigate Grewal following his voluntary statement given to a parliamentary committee.
 In that testimony, Grewal had stated that he regularly asked those seeking his help in getting visitor visas for their relatives, if they would be willing to post bonds guaranteeing their return.
 Grewal contends that immigration bonds, as they have been practiced in Australia and New Zealand, could work as a way to prevent spurious refugee claims and illegal immigration; and assist law-abiding sponsors to secure visa for their loved ones to visit Canada without hassle.
 There is no evidence that any bond was actually signed (or any money exchanged for the bonds).
-On June 22, the ethics commissioner cleared him of any wrongdoing and stated that he never pocketed any money from the pledges.
+On 22 June, the ethics commissioner cleared him of any wrongdoing and stated that he never pocketed any money from the pledges.